This content is for informational purposes only

 Despite these results, the American Medical Association found that opioid prescriptions declined for a fifth year in a row – including a 33-percent drop from 2013 to 2018.
 Added to this, prescription morphine has declined 43 percent since 2011.
 Even just from 2017 to 2018, Americans received 12.4 percent fewer opioid prescriptions.

 This epidemic has taken a devastating toll on many Americans.
 Pharmaceutical companies are responsible for spreading false information about addiction and bribing doctors to spread opioids to patients who may have benefited from other treatment programs.
-If you or a loved one developed an opioid addiction, Trantolo & Trantolo’s dangerous drug attorneys are here to hold the drug manufacturers accountable.
-To bring your claim to our attention, give us a call today.
+At Trantolo & Trantolo, we believe the drug manufacturers should be held accountable.